Alcohol sales and harm in Scotland during the COVID-19 pandemic

 This, combined with other evidence of how alcohol consumption may have changed during the pandemic, suggests that drinking at hazardous and harmful levels may have increased for some groups who potentially experienced higher rates of mortality as a consequence.

-Lucie Giles, Public Health Intelligence Principal at Public Health Scotland said:
+Lucie Giles, Public Health Intelligence Principal at PHS, said:

 “The data show that the number of people accessing hospital with an alcohol-related diagnosis fell during the pandemic, particularly at times when restrictions were at their most stringent.
 We saw the greatest reductions amongst men and those aged 45 years and over and it was in these same groups that we saw increases in deaths caused by alcohol.
 This was despite average alcohol consumption for the population falling, a change driven by a reduction in sales of alcohol through pubs and clubs.